 Wire: What are the different visual resource assessments and approaches?

 Bockey: Visual resources experts tap into a plethora of tools and approaches to fit the needs of the client and project, which can include baseline inventories, viewshed analysis, visual simulations, visual impact assessments, recommended mitigation (if appropriate), and other specific analyses for solar and wind development projects, such as glint or glare and shadow flicker.
-I’ll pass the mic to Matthew and Cullen to speak further about these.

-Robinson: A key element of the analyses includes translating what we see into words that describe the existing setting and immediately creating that picture in someone’s mind of what this landscape looks like.
+A key element of the analyses includes translating what we see into words that describe the existing setting and immediately creating that picture in someone’s mind of what this landscape looks like.
 That may not sound complicated, but there’s an art and science to it.

-On the analysis side, the two main reports are a visual impact analysis and visual resources assessment; both are geared to satisfy national, state, and local regulations.
+On the analysis side, the two main reports are a visual impact analysis and a visual resources assessment; both are geared to satisfy national, state, and local regulations.
 The goal of a visual impact analysis is to understand the impacts of a proposed development early in the planning process and adjust the design to minimize negative effects and create more compatibility with the landscape.
 A visual resources assessment identifies and characterizes the visual quality of a specific geographic area, typically carried out as part of an environmental impact assessment or land use planning process related to a proposed project.

 Chapman: A key part of visual resources, visual simulations are intended to clearly communicate an accurate representation of what a project will look like in the landscape.
 Often, static simulations, which are essentially static images to convey the existing condition and proposed project condition, are one of the best options because of their simplicity.
 Additional options include dynamic simulations, day-to-night simulations, fly-through simulations, and simulations using 360-degree, virtual, or augmented reality.